Filmmaker documenting Fort Worth woman’s work in Ecuador

 “I’m actually having a bit of success, which is great, as a hired producer/production manager,” says Kirkendall, who is now based in Austin.
 “But I realized last year through a series of events that I was like, ‘Oh, my God, I’ve worked my ass off to get to this place where I’m making money, but I’m just kind of earning money.
 Working, working hard, doing a good job but I’m not doing things that are necessarily fulfilling to me.’ ”

-In Fort Worth, Kirkendall worked as a promoter and booker for several music venues, including Mad Hatters (where she also worked as a chef), the Ridglea Theater and the Engine Room.
+In Fort Worth, Kirkendall worked as a promoter and booker for several music venues, including Mad Hatters (where she was also co-owner and chef), the Ridglea Theater and the Engine Room.
 Music, she says, was never about money for her, and filmmaking wasn’t always about money either — but she did do some work to pay the bills.
 She started to think about more adventurous ideas.

 “I’d been chewing on some ideas that might be considered more pop culture, kind of like ‘Teen a Go Go’,” she says.
 “But I also had this desire — when I was in the music business, I used to open my doors all the time to charities, donate money, donate time, donate food.
 Just help people out.”